• Skip to primary navigation

 Following the events of Infinite Crisis and 52, DC relaunched Justice League of America with a new number one issue, and Identity Crisis money-maker Bred Meltzer.

-Justice League of America, Vol 1: Tornado’s Path
+Justice League of America Vol. 1: Tornado’s Path

-Justice League of America, Vol 2: Lightning Saga
+Justice League of America Vol. 2: Lightning Saga

-Justice League of America: The Injustice League
+Justice League of America Vol. 3: The Injustice League

 Justice League of America Vol 4: Sanctuary